ATATA: One Algorithm to Align Them All: Experiments

 \subsection{Video}

-For video experiments, we modify the WAN 2.1~\cite{wan2025open} rectified flow model according to our method.
+For video experiments, we modify the WAN 2.1~\cite{wan2025open} rectified flow model with our method.
 Due to the dynamic nature of video samples, unlike the static 3D objects and images, we compose a novel set of scenes for evaluation.
 We aim to cover diverse and complex scenarios, including animals in motion, cities, and human activities.
-We use two editing-based competitors, Lucy-edit~\cite{decart2025lucyedit} and VACE~\cite{vace} (using depth-conditioned ControlNet).
+We use two editing-based competitors, LucyEdit~\cite{decart2025lucyedit} and VACE~\cite{vace} (using depth-conditioned ControlNet).
 For editing-based models, we use WAN-generated videos as a source video.
 We also compare our setup with the joint generation method MatchDiffusion~\cite{Pardo2025MatchDiffusion}.
-We observe that depth-conditioned VACE tends to preserve the general layout of the scene but significantly changes other aspects (poses, movements, objects, background, etc).
-On the other hand, Lucy-edit can produce precise manipulations but is observed to work well only for humans and some animals, making nonsensical edits for the majority of the examples.
-We present a quantitative comparison in Table~\ref{tab:video_metrics}.
-Our method demonstrates the highest DINO score, demonstrating the best self-consistency.
-While Lucy-edit formally shows lower depth MAE than our method, the reason for this is quite trivial - Lucy fails to provide necessary edits, leaving inputs intact.
-This is reflected by a very low VLM score for Lucy-edit, showing a disconnection between the videos and text descriptions.
-Despite the depth-conditioned setup, VACE exhibits the worst MAE alignment among all the methods, probably because of the distribution shift caused by the change of the prompt relative to the first image.
+Depth-conditioned VACE tends to preserve the overall layout but substantially alters other aspects, including poses, motion, objects, and background.
+On the other hand, LucyEdit can produce precise manipulations but is observed to work well only for humans and some animals, making nonsensical edits for the majority of the examples.
+Quantitative results are shown in Table~\ref{tab:video_metrics}.
+Our method achieves the highest DINO score, indicating the best self-consistency.
+While LucyEdit formally shows lower depth MAE than our method, the reason for this is quite trivial - LucyEdit fails to provide necessary edits, leaving inputs intact.
+This is reflected in its very low VLM score, indicating poor alignment with the text.
+Despite the depth-conditioned setup, VACE has the worst depth MAE, likely due to distribution shift induced by changing the prompt relative to the first frame.
 On the other hand, MatchDiffusion shows good results both for VLM and DINO metrics but lags behind in terms of depth alignment, highlighting the need for a more principled approach.
-Depth absolute error for MatchDiffusion and our method is visualized in Figure~\ref{fig:depth_difference}.
-It is clearly seen that while for the background the difference in the depth is minimal for both methods, the contours of the foreground object are much more pronounced in the case of MatchDiffusion, indicating the pose misalignment.
-We provide a user study Table~\ref{tab:user_study} for the most revealing comparison.
-The user study demonstrates the superiority of our method over VACE and Lucy-edit in terms of the major criteria.
-The study also reinforces our hypothesis that our method provides superior structural alignment, showing a strong lead in this category over MatchDiffusion.
+Figure~\ref{fig:depth_difference} visualizes depth absolute error for MatchDiffusion and our method.
+Both methods show small depth differences in the background, but MatchDiffusion produces much stronger errors around foreground object boundaries, indicating pose misalignment.
+User-study results are reported in Table~\ref{tab:user_study}.
+The user study favors our method over VACE and LucyEdit across the main criteria.
+It also supports our hypothesis of superior structural alignment, where our method shows a clear lead over MatchDiffusion.